Teenage drug use: is it safe?

 It’s important to keep lines of communication open, listen calmly and hear your child’s side of the story.
 You might have to try a few times.

 Try to choose a time when you’re ready and your child is sober.
-If your child is affected by drugs or drunk, or you’re angry and worked up, talking together isn’t likely to go well.
+If your child is drunk or affected by drugs, or you’re angry and upset, talking together isn’t likely to go well.

 Keep conversations positive